lasercata/homelab/README.md

 Update the important values:
 - `NTOPNG_PASS`: generate a password

+Note: this might not work.
+In this case, the default username/password are `admin/admin`, and the web interface will ask to change after first login.

 In the domain manager, add a line:

 | Sub-domain | TTL  | Type | Value        |